-- The notes are designed for investors who seek a return of 1.75 times the appreciation of an equally weighted basket of two currencies relative to the European Union euro from and including the pricing date to and including the Averaging Dates up to a maximum total return on the notes of 17.50% at maturity.
-Investors should be willing to forgo interest payments, and, if the Basket Closing Level declines, be willing to lose some or all of their principal.
-Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co. - Senior unsecured obligations of JPMorgan Chase & Co. maturing May 9, 2011 - · Minimum denominations of \$1,000 and integral multiples thereof - The terms of the notes set forth below, to the extent they differ from or conflict with those set forth in the accompanying product supplement no. 146-A-I dated November 24, 2008, will supersede the terms set forth in product supplement no. 146-A-I. Please refer to the Starting Spot Rate definition in "Key Terms -- Reference Currency Weight" and the Reference Currency Return and Spot Rate definitions in "Key Terms Basket Closing Level" below and the additional information under "Supplemental Terms of the Notes" in this term sheet. - The notes are expected to price on or about April 30, 2010 and are expected to settle on or about May 5, 2010.
+- The notes are designed for investors who seek uncapped and unleveraged exposure to the appreciation of a weighted basket of three currencies relative to the European Union euro over the term of the notes.
+Investors should be willing to forgo interest payments, and, if the Basket declines by more than 5%, be willing to lose some or all of their principal.
+Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co. - Senior unsecured obligations of JPMorgan Chase & Co. maturing March 1, 2012\ - Minimum denominations of \$1,000 and integral multiples thereof - The terms of the notes set forth below, to the extent they differ from or conflict with those set forth in the accompanying product supplement no. 184-A-I dated February 16, 2010, will supersede the terms set forth in product supplement no. 184-A-I. Please refer to "Supplemental Terms of the Notes" in this term sheet for more information. - The notes are expected to price on or about February 26, 2010 and are expected to settle on or about March 3, 2010.